Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 + *Performance*: Analyzing large programs quickly (seconds, not hours).
 + *Termination*: Ensuring the analysis always finishes, even with loops.

-This chapter catalogs the advanced techniques required to turn a toy analyzer into a production-grade tool.
+We catalog advanced techniques to turn a toy analyzer into a production-grade tool, exploring how to combine, split, and accelerate domains.
-We will move beyond simple domains and explore how to combine them, split them, and accelerate them.

 == The Power of Combination: Reduced Products

-Real-world programs are complex.
-They involve boolean logic ("allow if Admin and id > 100"), arithmetic ("buffer size > 64"), and set membership ("value in [0, 100]").
+Real-world programs involve boolean logic ("allow if Admin and id > 100"), arithmetic ("buffer size > 64"), and set membership ("value in [0, 100]").
-No single abstract domain is good at all of these.
+No single abstract domain handles all of these well.

 - *BDDs* are excellent for boolean logic and sets of discrete values, but they explode when tracking arithmetic ranges.
 - *Intervals* are great for arithmetic bounds ($min <= x <= max$) but lose relationships between variables (e.g., $x = y$).

-To get the best of both worlds, we run multiple domains in parallel.
+We run multiple domains in parallel (*Product Domain*).
-This is called a *Product Domain*.
-However, simply running them side-by-side is not enough; they must communicate.
+Simply running them side-by-side is not enough; they must communicate via *Reduction*.
-This communication is called *Reduction*.

 #intuition-box[
   *The Two Detectives*